 Under Massachusetts law, there is a five calendar day waiting period prior to the commencement of indemnity payments.
 On day six, the indemnity payments will begin.
 If the injured employee is out of work for 21 calendar days or more, the indemnity benefit will go back retroactively to day one.

 By choice, Tufts presently pays the first five scheduled work days in full through regular payroll.
 Sick time should not be charged once the workers compensation claim is accepted.

 If an employee is out 21 days or more and is also paid by Tufts for the first five working days, they will have been paid twice during the first week.
 When this occurs, the employee will be asked to cash the workers compensation check for that period.
 The Service Center will make the appropriate adjustment to a future paycheck to offset the “double dip.”

 Medical bills should be forwarded to Risk Management.
 These will be sent to the Third Party Administrator for payment.

 How are claims filed?

-When an employee is injured, the Supervisor must fill out an EMPLOYER’S FIRST REPORT OF INJURY and an ACCIDENT/INCIDENT REPORT FORM.
-The First Report of Injury must be received by the Commonwealth of Massachusetts within seven calendar days of receipt of the claim.
-ACCIDENT/INCIDENT REPORT FORM is an in-house document and should be returned to Risk Management as soon as possible.
-Both reports should be emailed to Bret Murray, Risk Management – Tufts University (Bret.Murray@tufts.edu or sent to: Bret Murray – Tufts University, 169 Holland St, Medford/Somerville Campus.
+When an employee is injured, the Supervisor and/or Employee should complete an Accident/Incident Form and submit the form to Risk Management as soon as possible.
+The form should be emailed to Bret Murray, Risk Management – Tufts University at Bret.Murray@tufts.edu or sent to: Bret Murray – Tufts University, 169 Holland St, Somerville, MA 02144.

-If an employee is out more than five work days, please contact Human Resources.
+If an employee is out four (4) or more work days, please contact Human Resources.